 Alice is kick-ass - her own words - and writes in a way that makes me smile.
 Her energy zaps me and her choice of solo travel destinations - Bangladesh? - makes her an original.
 And she loves street art, which makes her... perfect.
-Her blog is fresh and funny; now I'm just waiting for her to push beyond Asia.
+Her blog is fresh and funny.
+Definitely one of the cool travel blogs.

 The Blog Abroad

 Glo is as engaging in person as she is on her blog - we had brief encounter in an elevator at a blogging conference and her good humour was infectious.
 She's filled with wonder - as though she's still surprised to be traveling the world.
 I love her Busabout series - because who doesn't love a good journey?
 One with a map?

 Dyanne is a girl after my own heart.
-She made a career change at 40 and took off backpacking solo in her 60s.
-She now calls Cuenca (Ecuador) home - she moved there from Vietnam.
-She's eyeing Eastern Europe...
-Her English-teaching skills means she can work anywhere in the world - and she's a geocacher!
+She made a career change at 40 and took off backpacking in her 60s.
+She now calls Cuenca (Ecuador) home – she moved there from Vietnam.
+She’s eyeing Eastern Europe… Her English-teaching skills means she can work anywhere in the world – and she’s a geocacher!
 A fun way to travel if you love treasure hunts (I do).
 A solo woman travel blog for the truly young at heart.